Storage Backends¶

 |---|---|---|---|

-directoryPath | string | No | Directory path where modules are stored (must match the container mount path) |
+directoryPath | string | Yes (when using fileSystem) | Directory path where artifacts are stored; must match storage.filesystem.mountPath |

 Helm Storage Configuration: